INCREDIBLE HORIZONS

 I loved floortime on a king sized quilt.
 It's cool because the baby can enjoy you being on eye level when you play with your baby.
 Plus there is no lifting to put them in a crib.

-A YES space is a gift to both children and their parents.
+A YES space (formally called a safe zone) is a gift to both children and their parents.
 It offers children ownership of a safe place that encourages play, learning, creativity, agency, and a strong sense of self.
 Parents get to enjoy one the great pleasures of parenting – observing their infant or toddler as they explore and master the world around them.

 Creating “yes spaces” for your family allows everyone to feel more relaxed.
 Your children are free to touch, explore, move, climb, and look after their own needs, and you feel more at ease knowing they are unlikely to do serious damage to anything – including themselves.
 What these spaces will look like will depend on your home and your family.